 To learn more about how our law firm can fight for your best interests, contact us today for a free consultation.

-- 1 Why Are Truck Accidents So Catastrophic?
+- Why Are Washington, D.C.
+Truck Accidents So Catastrophic?

 Any motor vehicle accident can cause significant injuries.
 But accidents that involve large commercial trucks such as tractor-trailers and tanker trucks are more likely to cause catastrophic injuries for several reasons.
 For one, the relative size and weight of a large truck compared to smaller passenger vehicles make the truck especially dangerous in a collision.
 When loaded, commercial trucks can weigh as much as 80,000 pounds, which is roughly 15 to 20 times the weight of the average passenger car.
 This huge weight disparity significantly increases the risk of serious injury to occupants of smaller vehicles.